joerivanveen/wp-reading-progress/readme.txt

 - have the bar start at 0% even when part of the article is visible

-- possibility to use the whole page, not only the article

 - select post types you wish the bar to appear, or even individual posts

 - activate reading progress for archive pages (I would leave that unchecked)